DataDog/documentation/content/en/agent/kubernetes/control_plane.md

 #### Insecure ports

-If the insecure ports of your Controller Manager and Scheduler instances are enabled, the Datadog Agent will discover the integrations and starts collecting metrics without any additional configuration.
+If the insecure ports of your Controller Manager and Scheduler instances are enabled, the Datadog Agent discovers the integrations and starts collecting metrics without any additional configuration.

 #### Secure ports